-Petersfield Rugby football club was formed in 1927, at the instigation of Frank Guy, a former pupil of Churchers College, with which the club still enjoys an excellent relationship.
-Affiliated to The Hampshire Union in the same year, the club quickly became a focus for both sporting and social activity.
+Petersfield Rugby Football Club was formed in 1927, at the instigation of Frank Guy, a former pupil of Churchers College, with which the Club still enjoys an excellent relationship.
+Affiliated to the Hampshire Union in the same year, the Club quickly became a focus for both sporting and social activity.
 In that first year, its vice-presidents included five doctors, two clergymen and two ladies!

-By 1934 the club was running two teams and gained its first county honour when G. E. Twine was capped to play against Kent (Hampshire won 6-3).
+By 1934 the Club was running two teams and gained its first county honour when G. E. Twine was capped to play against Kent, (Hampshire won 6-3).
 In those days players were “carded” the post being sufficiently rapid and reliable to ensure that players were aware that they had been selected for the next match.

-In 1938 the club changed its colours to its well-known scarlet and white hoop and for the first time introduced training – in the form of PT classes at the Churchers College gym.
-Also in that year, Mr. K. Gammon is minuted as having “bought an additional bath for 1/6d”.
-The club was by then playing on a field at Bell Hill and older members recall driving cattle from the pitch and removing certain offensive deposits before play could commence.
+In 1938 the Club changed its colours to its well-known scarlet and white hoop and, for the first time, introduced training in the form of PT classes at the Churchers College gym.
+Also in that year, Mr. K. Gammon is minuted as having “bought an additional bath for 1/6d” (as a cost comparison a bar of soap was 3d at the time).
+The Club was by then playing on a field at Bell Hill and older members recall driving cattle from the pitch and removing certain offensive deposits before play could commence.

-The AGM for the following year, 1939 was scheduled for early September but owing to an interruption and some unpleasantness with the Boche, was not held until 21st August 1946.
+The AGM for the following year, was scheduled for early September 1939 but owing to an interruption and some unpleasantness with the Boche, was not held until 21st August 1946.
 Although the Bell Hill ground had been ploughed up during the war, the first match was played in February 1946.

 The Club affiliated itself to the Rugby Football Union in 1948 and in that year moved to Love Lane.
 It was now able to get back to running two teams.
 Post-match facilities were provided formerly at the Volunteer Arms (later the Welcome Inn) at 1 Station Road and then latterly at the Red Lion on College Street.